MikeyBurkman/partymoji/README.md

 ##### TODO

-- Add FPS to global state so it can imported/exported
 - Componentize common things in parameters
 - Variable length params -- what to do if the default value is not valid?
   - Means that our array has holes in it...